 A bombe was an electro-mechanical device used by Polish and British cryptologists to help decipher German Enigma-machine-encrypted secret messages during World War II.
 The British bombe was an electromechanical device designed by Alan Turing soon after he arrived at Bletchley Park in 1939.

 By 1945, almost all German Enigma traffic could be decrypted within a day or two, yet the Germans remained confident of its security.
-The Nazis openly discussed their plans and movements, handing the Allies huge amounts of information.
-After the war, the allies learnt that the German cryptographers, knew Enigma was not unbreakable, but they could not imagine that the allies could have mustered all the resources in time to actually do it.
+The Nazis openly discussed their plans and movements, handing the Allies vast amounts of information.
+After the war, the allies learned that the German cryptographers knew Enigma was breakable.
+However, they could not imagine that the allies could have mustered all the resources in time to do it.
 The German Command had been advised that a cryptanalytic attack was the least likely of all security problems.
 The Nazis had underestimated their enemy.

 - Name: Enigma Machine